-At all AFM Events, there shall be a person to whom complaints may be directed ("the Designated Person").
-The Designated Person for AFM Conventions and for PCC/LCC meetings shall be the AFM Secretary-Treasurer (or, if the International Secretary-Treasurer is the subject of the complaint, the highest ranking IEB member in attendance who is not the Secretary-Treasurer) who, if not present at the Event, may be reached by telephone at the Federation offices.
-Any member attending an AFM Event who is subjected to what they believe in good faith to be Unacceptable Behavior under this Code of Conduct may report the complaint to the Designated Person.
-If that Designated Person is not available, the complaining member may inform any other AFM officer present at the Event, who will work with the Designated Person to respond to the complaint.
+At all AFM events, there shall be a person to whom complaints may be directed ("the Designated Person").
+The Designated Person for AFM Conventions and for PCC/LCC meetings shall be the AFM International Secretary-Treasurer (or, if the Secretary-Treasurer is the subject of the complaint, the highest ranking IEB member in attendance who is not the Secretary-Treasurer) who, if not present at the event, may be reached by telephone at the Federation offices.
+Any member attending an AFM event who is subjected to what they believe in good faith to be unacceptable behavior under this Code of Conduct may report the complaint to the Designated Person.
+If that Designated Person is not available, the complaining member may inform any other AFM officer present at the event, who will work with the Designated Person to respond to the complaint.
 The AFM takes these complaints seriously.
 The Designated Person, together with appropriate staff, will investigate the complaint, including talking with the subject(s) of the complaint.
 Following the investigation, the AFM, in its discretion, may take any action deemed appropriate.

-Possible responses may include, but not be limited to, a warning to the alleged offender, expulsion of the alleged offender from the AFM Event, or discipline consistent with the procedures set forth in Articles 10, 11 and 12 of the AFM Bylaws if the alleged offender is an AFM member.
-If needed or requested, the Designated Person will help complainants contact security or local law enforcement, provide escorts, or otherwise assist complainants experiencing unacceptable behavior to feel safe for the duration of the AFM Event.
+Possible responses may include, but not be limited to, a warning to the alleged offender, expulsion of the alleged offender from the AFM event, or discipline consistent with the procedures set forth in Articles 10, 11, and 12 of the AFM Bylaws if the alleged offender is an AFM member.
+If needed or requested, the Designated Person will help complainants contact security or local law enforcement, provide escorts, or otherwise assist complainants experiencing unacceptable behavior to feel safe for the duration of the AFM event.
 Any complaint brought will be treated confidentially to the extent possible to properly assess the situation.
 The AFM will take all appropriate steps to ensure that the complainant is no longer subject to the unacceptable behavior.
 The AFM will not tolerate retaliation against any individual who complains of unacceptable behavior under this Code of Conduct.
-It will take every step necessary to ensure that retaliation does not occur, and if it believes that retaliation.
+It will take every step necessary to ensure that retaliation does not occur, and if it believes that retaliation has occurred, the AFM will take any action deemed appropriate to stop the retaliation.
 While preserving the confidentiality of complainants, the Designated Person will periodically report to the AFM International Executive Board on the number and nature of complaints made under this Code of Conduct and the outcome.